umgeotech/Algorithm/README.md

 # Algorithm
-This repository contains the algorithms based on published literature for conducting various analysis related to geotechnical engineering.
+This repository contains the algorithms for conducting various analyses related to geotechnical engineering.